ThinkAlexandria/css-in-elm/README.md

-# This is a Fork
+# Fork notice
-This is a fork of [css-in-elm](https://github.com/rtfeldman/css-in-elm).
+This is a fork of [elm-css](https://github.com/rtfeldman/elm-css).
 Elm-css is abandoning support for generating CSS files and moving to locally scoped CSS rules.
 The original author believes the new locally scoped design is the One True Way and will be devoting his energy to the new design.
 This fork is ensure